evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_N/_index.md

 ---
 title: Hyundai Ioniq 5 N
 linktitle: "Ioniq 5 N"
 description: "Hyundai Ioniq 5 N is an all-electric SUV with a WLTP range of up to 450 km (280 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true